 The newspaper at Catawba College was established in 1926.
 Archive copies of the first edition indicate that students debated using the name – The Pioneer.
 Some students felt that blazing a new trail as reflected in the name would become “dated.”

-Ironically, the 1926 pilot issue was reviewed by students in the fall of 2009 as the campus newspaper shifted from a print to an online format.
-It was an interesting time for students to trace the roots of the paper, still as relevant today as it was 105 years ago.
+The 1926 pilot issue was reviewed by students in the fall of 2009 as the campus newspaper shifted from a print to an online format.
+It was an interesting time for students to trace the roots of the paper, still as relevant today as it was nearly 100 years ago.